plandem/xlsx/docs/src/guide/streams.md

 :::

 ::: tip Merged cells, Hyperlinks and etc
 By default, there is no access to merged cells, hyperlinks and conditional formatting information, to get access you should open sheet in `Multi Phase` mode.
-In that case sheet will be loaded few times - first one to load `later` information, such as merged cells, and last phase for actual streaming cells info.
+In that case sheet will be processed few times - first one to load `later` information, such as merged cells, and last phase for actual streaming cells info.
 :::

 ```go